Would you like to have a privacy baseline measurement / quick scan carried out?

 Activities during the research:

-The depth of the data protection, baseline measurement and detail of the reporting are determined by the scope of the investigation and the time available.
+The depth of the data protection baseline and detail of the report are determined by the desired scope and scope of the study and the time available.